wcp-public-team/microservices-lab/README.md

 }
 ```

-Right click the `routers` directory and create a new file named `myservice.js`.
+Right click the `routers` directory under the `server` directory and create a new file named `myservice.js`.
 Copy and paste the following code into the file.

 ```
 var customer = require('../customer');